 - When using the Symfoware Server (Native) Hot Standby feature, the standby and scalable userApplication configurations are required.
-Set the standby userApplication attribute to the following value.

 Attribute Setup value StandbyTransitions ClearFaultRequest SwitchRequest

 Refer to "6) Scalable operation" in "6.7 Setting Up Cluster Applications" in the "PRIMECLUSTER Installation and Administration Guide" for detailed build instructions.